 “Bear in mind that our Lord’s patience means salvation, just as our dear brother Paul also wrote you with the wisdom that God gave him.
 He writes the same way in all his letters, speaking in them of these matters.
 His letters contain some things that are hard to understand, which ignorant and unstable people distort, as they do the other scriptures, to their own destruction.”
 (2 Peter 3:15-16)

-There are two important points to make about this passage from 2 Peter:
+There are three important points to make about this passage from 2 Peter:

 These passages cannot be used to defend the doctrines that our Bible is fully inspired.
 Nor can they be used to defend the doctrines that our Bible contains no errors or contradictions.